napking/cookiecutter-data-project/README.md

 ### The resulting directory structure
 ------------

 The directory structure of your new project looks like this:

 ```
-├── LICENSE
-├── Makefile           <- Makefile with commands like `make data` or `make train`
-├── README.md          <- The top-level README for developers using this project.
+├── config             <- Common global storage of configuration files or settings
+│   └── definitions.py <- Makes src a Python module
 ├── data
 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
-├── docs               <- A default Sphinx project; see sphinx-doc.org for details
 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries
 │